hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_cluster.html.markdown

 * `identity_ids` - (Optional) A list of User Managed Identity ID's which should be assigned to the Machine Learning Compute Cluster.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 ---
-A `administrator_account` block supports the following:
+A `ssh_settings` block supports the following:

-* `username` - (Required) Name of the administrator user account which can be used to SSH to nodes.
+* `admin_username` - (Required) Name of the administrator user account which can be used to SSH to nodes.
 Changing this forces a new Machine Learning Compute Cluster to be created.

-* `password` - (Optional) Password of the administrator user account.
+* `admin_password` - (Optional) Password of the administrator user account.
 Changing this forces a new Machine Learning Compute Cluster to be created.

-* `ssh_public_key` - (Optional) SSH public key of the administrator user account.
+* `ssh_key_value` - (Optional) SSH public key of the administrator user account.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 ---